RichardLitt/remote-workers-toolbox/README.md

  * **Exercise**.
  * **Diet**.
 Some diets may be particularly helpful, such as the [keto]() diet.
  * **Avoid your phone when waking up for as long as possible**.
+A common amount of time is one hour.
 This will help you avoid the downward spiral of reacting to everything.
  * **Write down your daily tasks the night before**.
 This can also be done at the end of your workday.
  * **Select 1 thing to do each day**.
 No more - get one thing done.
  * **Party moderately**.
 It is very easy to party too hard on the road.
 Remember this is your life.
  * **Journal**.
+ * **Sleep in the dark**.

+## Periodically

+ * **Cook for yourself**.
+A lot of the time, we forget that pretending like we are at home can be a therapeutic experience.
+Cooking for yourself is one of the easiest ways to do this, and allows you to plan out your diet with greater control.

 ## Long Term

+ * **Meet old friends**.
+It is incredibly important to stay connected to your old social group - wherever it is.
+Make sure to go out of your way to meet fellow nomads.
  * **Keep in touch with friends at home**.
 Write letters, skype, facebook poke.
 Do whatever you can to keep mundane relationships going.
  * **Foster community where you are**.
 For instance, throw a [NodeSchool](http://nodeschool.io), join #Nomads, go to CouchSurfing meetups.
  * **Give back to your communities where you are**.
 This will help you feel connected and fight loneliness.